A fight against a 'hidden menace.'

 Following my counselling training, I trained as a teacher, specialising in teaching counselling and mental health awareness, and then completed a masters degree in the psychology of coercive controlling behaviour at the University of Salford.

-'To think again,' is the fruit of those decisions.
+'To think again,' is my private practice counselling service and the fruit of those decisions.

 FdSc, MSc, MBACP, MSET